 2) Sham Shui Po Park

 This park is an important historical site in Sham Shui Po as it housed the main POW camp during the Japanese Occupation of Hong Kong.
-As you walk through what today is a peaceful park, you’ll notice that there are two memorial plaques to commemorate those who perished here.
+Also, as you walk through what today is a peaceful park, you’ll notice that there are two memorial plaques to commemorate those who perished here.

 3) Kwan Tai Temple

 This temple is dedicated to Kwan Tai who was a great warrior under the Three Kingdoms period and is revered as the god of war and righteousness.
-The temple also houses other smaller deities and is open to the public.
+Furthermore, the temple also houses other smaller deities and is open to the public.

 4) Sam Tai Tsz & Pak Tai Temple